DVIR to Work Order Compliance During Holiday Staffing

 The name doesn't have to be a master tech.
 It just has to be a responsible person who is willing to stand behind the decision.

-6. Make it easy for the next driver to see the fix
+6. Make It Easy for the Next Driver to See the Fix

 The next driver should not have to guess.
+Make sure that:

 • Paper DVIR books get updated with the repair certification